 - For years, this technology has been championed by the fossil fuel industry as a way to keep burning coal and gas purportedly with a smaller climate impact.

-- There are only 12 projects operating in the U.S. today, and all but one use the captured carbon to pump more oil out of the ground through a process called “enhanced oil recovery.”
+- There are less than 20 CCS projects operating in the U.S. today, and nearly all of them use the captured carbon to pump more oil out of the ground through a process called “enhanced oil recovery.”

 - With new taxpayer subsidies available, including in the Inflation Reduction Act, we could see a boom in new CCS and CCUS projects.

-- CCS is different than carbon dioxide removal, which refers to technology and natural solutions that remove carbon directly from the atmosphere.
+- CCS is different than carbon dioxide removal, which refers to technologies and natural solutions that remove carbon directly from the atmosphere.

 How does carbon capture extend the life of fossil fuels?

 - The fossil fuel industry is making false promises about carbon capture to convince us that it’s safe to continue to use their deadly products.